UnscriptedVN/candella/docs/index.md

+!!! warning
+    The following documentation is for a pre-release version of Candella.
+Some features and APIs may change over time and are not guaranteed to be stable.

 ## What makes Candella different?

 - **Release compatibility**: Candella's release cycle syncs up with feature releases of Unscripted and the Ren'Py SDK, respectively.